linirad/Interactive-Data-Vis-Fall2025/src/lab_4/index.md

 ```

 <p>
 Once again, the West station exhibits the most spikes in heavy metal contamination with scores ranging from 22.5 to a max of 48.8 ppb, way over the concern threshold of 20 ppb and regulatory limit of 30 ppb.
-Clearly the West station warrants a more focused examination.
+Given the decline of trout and bass populations in the West station in addition to these high contamination levels, clearly the West station warrants a more focused examination.
+Next, let us check the suspects operating closest to the monitoring stations.
 </p>

 <br>